All summer long I've been dreaming about camping!

 Summer Camp Recommendations

-Just A Boy and A Girl in A Little Canoe Sarah Mlynowski
+Just A Boy and A Girl in A Little Canoe by Sarah Mlynowski

 Sam’s summer isn’t off to a great start.
 Her boyfriend, Eli, ditched her for a European backpacking trip, and now she’s a counselor at Camp Blue Springs: the summer camp her eleven-year-old self swore never to return to.
 Sam expects the next seven weeks to be a total disaster.